 Register to the Vacancy Sharing Service now to receive regular updates of employer availability.

-Losing your source of income can be a worrying experience.
+Losing your source of income can be an extremely worrying and stressful experience.
 If you require financial assistance because of your redundancy, there are several government schemes to help you.

-Being made redundant can cause a knock to your confidence.
+Being made redundant can cause a major knock on your confidence.
 You may feel that your skills, abilities and qualities weren’t good enough.
-But in reality, redundancies are a standard part of the working world, and you should not feel ashamed for facing redundancy from your apprenticeship.
+It is an understandable reaction to something that is a very hard knock but in reality, redundancies are a standard part of the working world, and you should not feel ashamed for facing redundancy from your apprenticeship.

 It’s important to discuss your next steps with your training provider or a dedicated advisor from the Redundancy Support Service for Apprentices.
 If you have decided you are no longer happy with your apprenticeship and are keen to look for a different apprenticeship or alternative form of employment, then there are many options for you to consider.